huggingface/hub-docs/docs/hub/model-cards.md

 Dataset, metric, and language identifiers are those listed on the [Datasets](https://huggingface.co/datasets), [Metrics](https://huggingface.co/metrics) and [Languages](https://huggingface.co/languages) pages and in the [`datasets`](https://github.com/huggingface/datasets) repository.

-See the detailed model card metadata specification [here](https://github.com/huggingface/hub-docs/blob/main/modelcard.md?plain=1).
+You can find the detailed model card metadata specification [here](https://github.com/huggingface/hub-docs/blob/main/modelcard.md?plain=1).

 ### Specifying a library